AckeeCZ/resizin-js/CONTRIBUTION.md

     yarn release
     ```

-    * Choose correct version of each chaned package and confirm
+    * Choose correct version of each changed package and confirm
     * New commit will be created, tagged and pushed to the repository

 * #### 🚀 Package is published automatically from CI server